the challenge

 Design

-Helped users stay "in the zone" and work faster.
+Helped users stay “in the zone” and complete work with less interruption.

 Letting muscle memory